- Sofitel Chicago Magnificent Mile

 – wholesalers both symptom and cause?

-– Does the merger present other opportunities?
-What can we make of the intervention of
+– Does the acquisition present other opportunities?

 Harry Dochelli, President – Office & Facilities, Essendant